Knowledge base

 - Click the Next button:

-- Click Next.
+- Click Next:

-- Click Next.
+- Click on Next:

-- Confirm the installation from the summary page.
+- Confirm the installation from the summary page:

-... on an existing and empty site
+Install WordPress on an existing blank site

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your site on the Infomaniak Manager (need help?).

 - Choose to install WordPress: